abyteintime/stitchkit/docs/muscript/incompatibilities.md

 Some `.uci` files also define items such as `enum`s and `const`s.
 These are read by the parser, but not analyzed; therefore these items are not visible in any namespace.
 This means it is impossible to use eg. variables whose type is `EPixelFormat`.

+### Unsigned arithmetic right shift `>>>` operator

+This operator is parsed correctly inside function definitions, but is not supported in expressions due to how limited our current parsing of multi-character operators is.
+This limitation might be lifted in the future (and probably with it, the possibility of overloading your own operators would be introduced.
+Maybe one day.)

 ## Type system